thai-salvador/thai-salvador/README.md

 &nbsp;

- <p>💻 <strong>The technologies I've been mainly studying at the moment are:</strong> C#, .NET 5.0, ASP .NET MVC, Web API, Entity Framework and xUnit</strong>
+ <p>💻 <strong>The technologies I've been mainly working and studying at the moment are:</strong> C#, .NET, Sitecore, ASP.NET MVC, Web API, Entity Framework and xUnit</strong>
  <p>🤩 <strong>I'm highly motivated by:</strong>  my constant improvement, new challenges and collaborating with others</strong>
- <p>❤️ <strong> Things I'm appassionate about:</strong>  technology, aviation, cats, traveling and summer
+ <p>❤️ <strong> Things I'm appassionate about:</strong>  technology, aviation, traveling and summer
- <p>🚀 <strong> I’m working hard on:</strong> developing my capabilities, trying to learn as much as possible to develop the best solutions
+ <p>🚀 <strong> I’m working hard on:</strong> improving my skills, trying to learn as much as possible to develop great apps
- <p>🧐 <strong> Some curiosities about me:</strong> I'm graduated in Business Science and Pedagogy, and worked as a teacher in two public schools.
+ <p>🧐 <strong> Some curiosities about me:</strong> I'm graduated in Business Science and Pedagogy, and before working as a software developer, I teached primary in two schools and lived in Europe for almost 5 years

    &nbsp;